VictorHarrison/linux/commands.md

 passwd: password updated successfully

-#usermod
+## usermod

-#The usermod command modifies the system account files to reflect the changes that are specified on the command line.
+The usermod command modifies the system account files to reflect the changes that are specified on the command line.

-#Linux system has mkhomedir_helper to creat a home diretory to user tha haven't this
+-- Linux system has `mkhomedir_helper` to creat a home diretory to user tha haven't this

 	sudo mkhomedir_helper usertest

-#add user to sudo group
+## add user to sudo group
 	sudo usermod -a -G sudo usertest